RedEnder666/RedEnder666/README.md

 ### Hi there 👋

-- 😄 Pronouns: Kill/Yourself(yes, that's literally my pronounces)
+- 😄 Pronounces: Kill/Yourself
-- ⚡ Fun fact: Im inside of your walls
+- ⚡ Fun fact: The fog is coming